Our Imaging Services department offers quality imaging services for emergency, inpatient and outpatient care.

 Radiology, also referred to as X-ray, is a diagnostic procedure which gathers information about the internal structures of the body using ionizing radiation.
 X-ray imaging is a painless way to obtain detailed information that helps your doctor assess your medical condition.
 Our facility uses computerized X-ray equipment that is fast and efficient to make your exam as comfortable as possible.
 Most exams can be completed in less than 15 minutes.

-Our highly trained technicians use a state of the art ultrasound machine that provides clear images for the radiologist to interpret.
+Our highly trained technologists use a state-of-the-art ultrasound machine that provides clear images for the radiologist to interpret.
 An ultrasound is a noninvasive diagnostic procedure used to assess soft tissue structures such as muscles, blood vessels, and organs.
 Ultrasounds may be done on an outpatient basis, or as part of inpatient care.

 How ultrasounds are performed:

-- A gel like substance will be smeared on the area of the body to undergo the ultrasound (the gel acts as a conductor).
+- A gel like substance will be spread on the area of the body to undergo the ultrasound (the gel acts as a conductor).

 - Using a transducer, a tool that sends ultrasound waves, the ultrasound will be sent through the patient’s body.